-The Mississippi 4-H Livestock Program is an unique opportunity to use animals and educational projects to enhance youth development.
-The main objectives of the program deal with the young person, not the animal.
-Youth learn about agriculture, livestock production, and develop an appreciation for the livestock industry, but the main objectives are to teach life skills and help youth become productive citizens of our society.
-The experience of youth owning and working with animals, being responsible for their care, health, and growth, and exhibiting them in a competitive environment is a tremendous character building process.
-Youth participate in the major animal science projects of beef, dairy, sheep, swine, horse, dairy goats, meat goats, and meat science.
-In addition to the animal projects, youth participate in a variety of judging, quiz bowl, communication, expressive arts, and other livestock-oriented contests to demonstrate their knowledge and skills acquired by working with livestock.
+The Mississippi 4-H Livestock Program is a unique opportunity to use animals and educational projects to enhance youth development.
+The main objectives of the program deal with the young people, not the animals.
+Participants learn about agriculture and livestock production, and they develop an appreciation for the livestock industry; the main objectives, however, are to teach life skills and help 4-H'ers become productive citizens of our society.
+The experience of children owning and working with animals; being responsible for their care, health, and growth; and exhibiting them in a competitive environment is a tremendous character-building process.
+Young people participate in the major animal science projects of beef, dairy, sheep, swine, horse, dairy goats, meat goats, and meat science.
+In addition to the animal projects, 4-H'ers participate in a variety of judging, quiz bowl, communication, expressive arts, and other livestock-oriented contests to demonstrate their knowledge and skills acquired by working with livestock.

 VERONA, Miss. -- "Practice makes perfect" is the adage organizers of the 4-H Winter Classic believe sums up the 10-year-old horse show that helps 4-H horse program participants prepare for the formal summer show season.

 The Winter Classic is open to all Mississippi 4-H'ers.
 It provides young people an opportunity to participate in two shows per month from January to March before the formal Mississippi 4-H Horse Shows begin in June.
 The Winter Classic and the Mississippi 4-H Horse Shows are part of the Mississippi State University Extension Service 4-H youth development program.

 STARKVILLE, Miss. -- The Mississippi State University Extension Service will host four clinics for 4-H'ers interested in competing in two new performance classes at the 2017 Mississippi 4-H Horse Show.